brazil-data-cube/compendium-harmonization/docs/pages/tools/environment/index.en.md

 **Use example (Docker CLI)**

-The codes bellow present two examples on how to use `nbar` through Docker CLI.
+The codes bellow present two examples on how to use `sensor-harm` through Docker CLI.
 In the first example, the processing is performed on a Landsat-8/OLI scene, while on the second a Sentinel-2/MSI scene is used.

 !!! tip "Image name"

-    On the following commands, a `nbar` Docker Image is identified as `marujore/nbar:latest`, stored in the profile [marujore](https://hub.docker.com/u/marujore) on DockerHub.
+    On the following commands, a `sensor-harm` Docker Image is identified as `marujore/nbar:latest`, stored in the profile [marujore](https://hub.docker.com/u/marujore) on DockerHub.

 !!! warning "Command format"